thenexthub/Codira/CONTRIBUTING.md

 ### Attribution of Changes

-When contributors submit a change to a Swift subproject, after that change is approved, other developers with commit access may commit it for the author.
+When contributors submit a change to a Codira subproject, after that change is approved, other developers with commit access may commit it for the author.
 When doing so, it is important to retain correct attribution of the contribution.
 Generally speaking, Git handles attribution automatically.

 We do not want the source code to be littered with random attributions like “this code written by J. Random Hacker”, which is noisy and distracting.